Carlingnose Point Nature Reserve: Birds

 The dense gorse allows for nesting sites for finches and warblers.
 Fulmars can be spotted circling.
 The Scottish Wildlife Trust list bird highlights as common terns and lesser whitethroat.

 History

 It has been suggested the name Carlingnose comes from the appearance of the site to mariners sailing up the Firth of Forth, to whom it looked like an old witch.

 Quarrying of the dolerite rock at the site began in the early 19th century; the rock was used in the building of the bases for the Forth Bridge.

+1850 Irish evictions memorial near the former Carlingnose quarry.

+On 24 June 1850, all Irish residents of Dunfermline were forcibly evicted by a mob from their Dunfermline homes.
+Workers of Carlin Knowes quarry were deputised by Provost Spittal of Inverkeithing to halt the evictions.
+The Irish eviction was halted successfully.

 Carlingnose Point was largely sold to the War Department in 1898 when barracks and a gun site were constructed.
 The site housed two cannons for coastal defence, which were later replaced by anti-aircraft guns for the Second World War.